beartoothleastcostpath/beartoothleastcostpath.github.io/_posts/2022-06-21-How-to-Participate.md

 Winners will be announced sometime in October 2022.

-Feel free to reach out via email with any questions or sugestions beartoothleastcostpath@gmail.com
+Feel free to reach out via email with any questions or sugestions, click the mail icon below.